jcai8649/coinscout/README.md

 Future directions:

-- Add sorting options to sort cryptocurrencies based on biggest gains/losses
+- Add sorting options to sort cryptocurrencies based on largest gains/losses
 - Convert cryptocurrency to other countries' monetary values
 - Store data in a server database such as MongoDB